 Some tools scrape consumer chat interfaces, but those results vary by session and break when UIs change.
 Direct API queries give you stable, comparable scores that you can trend with confidence.

 Every model we query is doing the same thing under the hood — searching the web for sources that answer the prompt, then composing an answer from what it finds.
+This is measurable and moveable: the foundational peer-reviewed study on generative engine optimization found that targeted content changes boosted a source's visibility in AI answers by up to 40%.[8]
 Four things consistently show up in the sources that get cited.

 Fresh web content that answers the prompt